Unboxed-Software/solana-course/content/immutable-owner.md

 # Overview

 Associated Token Accounts (ATAs) are uniquely determined by the owner and the mint, streamlining the process of identifying the correct Token Account for a specific owner.
-Initially, any token account could change it's owner, even ATAs.
+Initially, any token account could change its owner, even ATAs.
 This led to security concerns, as users could mistakenly send funds to an account no longer owned by the expected recipient.
 This can unknowingly lead to the loss of funds should the owner change.

 The `immutable owner` extension, which is automatically applied to ATAs, prevents any changes in ownership.
 This extension can also be enabled for new Token Accounts created through the Token Extensions Program, guaranteeing that once ownership is set it is permanent.
 This secures accounts against unauthorized access and transfer attempts.